aliyun/terraform-provider-alicloud/website/docs/r/api_gateway_app.html.markdown

 Provides an app resource.It must create an app before calling a third-party API because the app is the identity used to call the third-party API.

-For information about Api Gateway App and how to use it, see [Create An APP](https://www.alibabacloud.com/help/doc-detail/43663.html)
+For information about Api Gateway App and how to use it, see [Create An APP](https://www.alibabacloud.com/help/en/api-gateway/latest/api-cloudapi-2016-07-14-createapp)

+-> **NOTE:** Available since v1.22.0.

 -> **NOTE:** Terraform will auto build api app while it uses `alicloud_api_gateway_app` to build api app.